brysonsicotte/University-of-Utah-Data-Mining/Car-Auction-Lemons/README.md

 # Car Auction Lemons
 ## Predict if a car purchased at auction is a lemon

+Car dealerships run the risk of taking significant losses if a purchsed vehicle is unfit to be resold.
+A model that can predict these "lemons" ahead of time would be of great value.

 This project is adapted from a past Kaggle competition.
 View the competition details here. https://www.kaggle.com/competitions/DontGetKicked/data